 While residing in the apartment, students are expected to complete any and all household tasks that would be necessary if they were residing in their own apartment off campus.
 Such tasks include but are not limited to cooking, cleaning, shopping for needed food or supplies, and paying simulated bills.

 While involved in this experience, students will be supervised at all times and be provided with varying amounts of support depending on the individual.
-He or she will, however, be encouraged to be independent and problem solve as much as possible.
+They will, however, be encouraged to be independent and problem solve as much as possible.

 This program takes place in the Peggy Trainor LIFEHouse located at the east end of our campus.
-Students enrolled in this program will be responsible for all aspects of independent living including food preparation, sanitation, budgeting and bill pay, and time management.
+Students enrolled in this program will be responsible for all aspects of independent living, including: food preparation, sanitation, budgeting, bill pay, and time management.

-Though independence is highly encouraged and expected, the LIFEHouse will be supervised by an adult at all times and is available should emergency situations arise.
+Though independence is highly encouraged and expected, the LIFEHouse will be supervised by an adult, who is available at all times should emergency situations arise.
 Students should be 16 years or older to enroll in this program.

 Supported Living Experience